AustinHay/google-custom-search-engine/README.md

 App deployed on <a href="www.austinhay.com/a16z-app">Heroku</a>.

-This client library is a small, simple, nimble, and scrappy Sinatra app to help conduct market research across multiple industry metrics, with specific emphasis to VC.
+This client library is a small, simple, nimble, and scrappy Sinatra app to help conduct market research across multiple industry metrics.

 The app is a case example of how to use, interact with, and deliver content from <b>Google custom Search API</b>.